YutongFWang/yutongwang.github.io/_pages/about.md

 - **PhD student in Theoretical and Applied Linguistics**, Jesus College, University of Cambridge (present)
 - **MPhil in Theoretical and Applied Linguistics (Distinction)**, Darwin College, University of Cambridge (2022)
-  – Dissertation: *On the Nature of Beijing Retroflex Suffixation: An Acoustic Study*
+  – Dissertation: *On the Nature of Beijing Retroflex Suffixation: An Acoustic Study*, supervised by Dr Mitko Sabev
 - **BA in Linguistics (First Class Honours)**, University of Manchester (2021)
-  – Dissertation: *Cues in Mandarin Tone Perception by Human Listeners and Automatic Recognisers*
+  – Dissertation: *Cues in Mandarin Tone Perception by Human Listeners and Automatic Recognisers*, supervised by Dr Wendell Kimper

 ---